emosenkis/esp-rs/README.md

   `x86_64` with Ubuntu 16.04).
 - Software: The script will try to install all parts of the toolchain listed above but you probably need to have a C toolchain already installed (see #6).
+  You may need to update PlatformIO to >=3.6.0a1.
 - Dev board: The generated platformio project sets the board to to `nodemcuv2`.
-  It has only been tested on [these](https://www.banggood.com/Geekcreit-Doit-NodeMcu-Lua-ESP8266-ESP-12E-WIFI-Development-Board-p-985891.html) but adapting it to other ESP8266 boards would probably be trivial - it may not require changes at all)
+  It has only been tested on [these](https://www.banggood.com/Geekcreit-Doit-NodeMcu-Lua-ESP8266-ESP-12E-WIFI-Development-Board-p-985891.html) but adapting it to other ESP8266 boards would probably be trivial.

 ## Contributing